 For a list of RCH Foundation committees, please click here.

 BEc LLB (Hons)

-Mr Leder is a partner of the national law firm Corrs Chambers Westgarth (Corrs).
+Richard Leder OAM is the Head of Commercial Litigation at the law firm Wotton + Kearney.
 He specialises in commercial litigation and media law.
-He is Corrs’ Melbourne litigation practice group leader and the Melbourne office pro-bono partner.
-He represents a range of media institutions including Channel Seven Melbourne.
+He represents a range of media institutions including Channel 7 Melbourne and acted for the actress Rebel Wilson.
 He also advises the Catholic Archdiocese of Melbourne and represents corporate and professional organisations and community welfare groups.
-Director since 14 September 1998.

 PhD MBA FAICD FIPAA MRACI

 Dr Gillian Sparkes AM has a career that spans the private, public and not for profit sectors having worked three decades in industries that interface with the environment and community, before becoming a senior public servant.
 Gillian has held senior roles with both the Australian and Victorian Governments including Deputy Secretary Victorian Department of Sustainability and Environment and Chair of Sustainability Victoria.

 Gillian is currently Victoria’s Commissioner for Environmental Sustainability, an independent statutory role that reports and advises government and the community on the environment.
 Other roles include Chair of the Board, FrontierSI (formerly the CRC for Spatial Information), Commissioner of the Victorian Building Authority Board, board member of Industry Capability Network, Victoria and a Trustee of the Royal Society of Victoria.